utopia-os/.github/profile/README.md

 [![Github Stars](https://img.shields.io/github/stars/utopia-os/utopia-game)](https://github.com/utopia-os/utopia-game/stargazers)
 [![GitHub contributors](https://img.shields.io/github/contributors/utopia-os/utopia-game)](https://github.com/utopia-os/utopia-game/graphs/contributors)

 Utopia Game is an instance of *Utopia Map* enhanced with gamification elements and interactive real life quests.
+As we play, we connect with ourselves, our creative power, our dreams and other people to collectively shape our future.
 As a transformative cooperative game it provides a playful approach to building decentralized networks to heal ourselves, the human collective and the earth.

-As we play, we connect with ourselves, our creative power, our dreams and other people to collectively manifest, actively shape our future and heal the planet.

 ## 📜 License